20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 9: Cat-Camel Stretch

 The cat-camel stretch helps to mobilize the spine and relieve tension in the lower back.
+This exercise is also commonly used in yoga practices.

 1. Start on all fours with your hands beneath your shoulders and knees beneath your hips.